-During their spring meeting on the Shawnee campus May 14-15, the Oklahoma Baptist University Board of Trustees approved faculty promotions and contracts, participated in three groundbreaking ceremonies and attended OBU’s 100th Spring Commencement Ceremony.
+During their spring meeting on the Shawnee campus May 10, the Oklahoma Baptist University Board of Trustees approved faculty promotions, authorized sabbatical leave and heard updates from the presidential search committee.

 Chair of the presidential search committee Ben Stewart reported on the status of the search process saying the committee selected the firm of CarterBaldwin to assist in the search for OBU’s next president.
 Representatives from the firm were on campus Thursday and Friday to collect information from various constituent groups and to meet with the committee.

 “After our meeting today, CarterBaldwin will assist us in the development of a profile for the next president of OBU,” Stewart said.
 “The profile will be disseminated widely in the coming weeks.
 Recommendations for candidates should be submitted to CarterBaldwin at that time.”